Rotary engine: Other rotary engines

 Besides the configuration of cylinders moving around a fixed crankshaft, several different engine designs are also called rotary engines.
-The most notable pistonless rotary engine, the Wankel rotary engine has been used by NSU in the Ro80 car, by Mazda in a variety of cars such as the RX-series, and in some experimental aviation applications.
+The most notable pistonless rotary engine, the Wankel rotary engine has been used by NSU in the Ro80 car, by Mazda in a variety of cars such as the RX-series, and in some aviation applications.

 In the late 1970s a concept engine called the Bricklin-Turner Rotary Vee was tested.
 The Rotary Vee is similar in configuration to the elbow steam engine.
-Piston pairs connect as solid V shaped members, with each end floating in a pair of rotating cylinders clusters.
+Piston pairs connect as solid V-shaped members, with each end floating in a pair of rotating cylinders clusters.
 The rotating cylinder cluster pairs are set with their axes at a wide V angle.
 The pistons in each cylinder cluster move parallel to each other instead of a radial direction, This engine design has not gone into production.
 The Rotary Vee was intended to power the Bricklin SV-1.